 (n) Management Objectives means the measurable performance objectives, if any, established by the Committee for a Performance Period that are to be achieved with respect to an Award.
-Management Objectives may be described in terms of company-wide objectives (i.e., the performance of A. H. Belo and all of its Subsidiaries) or in terms of objectives that are related to the performance of the individual Participant or of the division, Subsidiary, department, region or function within A. H. Belo or a Subsidiary in which the Participant receiving the Award is employed or on which the Participant's efforts have the most influence.
+Depending on the Management Objectives, a performance goal (as described below) may be: (i) expressed on a corporate-wide basis (i.e., the performance of A. H. Belo), with respect to one or more Subsidiaries, business units, divisions, or business segments, or based on the individual performance of a Participant, or any combination thereof; (ii) expressed in either absolute terms or relative to the performance of one or more comparable companies or an index covering multiple companies; (iii) absolute or based on change in the designated performance criteria over a specified period of time and such change may be measured based on an arithmetic change over a specified period (e.g., cumulative change), or percentage change, average percentage change or compounded percentage change), (iv) based on GAAP or non-GAAP calculations; or (v) any combination of the foregoing.

 The achievement of the Management Objectives established by the Committee for any Performance Period will be determined without regard to the effect on such Management Objectives of any acquisition or disposition by A. H. Belo of a trade or business, or of substantially all of the assets of a trade or business, during the Performance Period and without regard to any change in accounting standards by the Financial Accounting Standards Board or any successor entity and without regard to changes in applicable tax laws.
+The Committee shall establish the Management Objectives for each Performance Period prior to, or as soon as practicable after, the commencement of such Performance Period.